mskr/Karteikarten/prog/install/README.md

+## Deploy Webapp

+Copy contents of tomcat-webapp.zip into webapps folder of you Apache Tomcat version.

 ## Setup MySQL initial database

 Copy contents of mysql-data.zip into data folder next to bin folder of your MySQL version.